-All of your adults who are staying in camp MUST complete Youth Protection training.
+All of your adults who are staying in camp MUST be registered leaders and complete Youth Protection training.
 Even trained leaders might need some reminders.
 Review these with your unit:

 No One on One Contact - You can only be alone with your own son.
 Ensure that you are always traveling in groups or in full view of others.